Configuring spelling

 constant: "0.5"

-See Spellings suggestions
+## See Spellings suggestions <a href="#see-spellings-suggestions" id="see-spellings-suggestions"></a>

-In the Relevance screen Advanced mode add export-phrases as a post step
+In the Relevance screen [Advanced mode](https://app.search.io/collection/pipelines/relevance/textual-relevance?edit_mode=advanced) add `export-phrases` as a post step

 postSteps: